American Sign Language: Morphology

 ASL has a rich system of verbal inflection, which involves both grammatical aspect: how the action of verbs flows in time—and agreement marking.
 Aspect can be marked by changing the manner of movement of the verb; for example, continuous aspect is marked by incorporating rhythmic, circular movement, while punctual aspect is achieved by modifying the sign so that it has a stationary hand position.
 Verbs may agree with both the subject and the object, and are marked for number and reciprocity.
 Reciprocity is indicated by using two one-handed signs; for example, the sign SHOOT, made with an L-shaped handshape with inward movement of the thumb, inflects to SHOOT[reciprocal], articulated by having two L-shaped hands "shooting" at each other.

 ASL has a productive system of classifiers, which are used to classify objects and their movement in space.
 For example, a rabbit running downhill would use a classifier consisting of a bent V classifier handshape with a downhill-directed path; if the rabbit is hopping, the path is executed with a bouncy manner.
 In general, classifiers are composed of a "classifier handshape" bound to a "movement root".
 The classifier handshape represents the object as a whole, incorporating such attributes as surface, depth, and shape, and is usually very iconic.
 The movement root consists of a path, a direction and a manner.

+In linguistics, there are two primary ways of changing the form of a word: derivation and inflection.
+Derivation involves creating new words by adding something to an existing word, while inflection involves changing the form of a word to convey grammatical information without altering its fundamental meaning or category.

+For example, adding the suffix "-ship" to the noun "friend" creates the new word "friendship", which has a different meaning than the original word.
+Inflection, on the other hand, involves modifying a word's form to indicate grammatical features such as tense, number, gender, person, case, and degree of comparison.

+In American Sign Language (ASL), inflection is conveyed through facial expressions, body movements, and other non-manual markers.
+For instance, to indicate past tense in ASL, one might sign the present tense of a verb (such as "walk"), and then add a facial expression and head tilt to signify that the action occurred in the past (i.e., "walked").